dialpad/dialtone/apps/dialtone-documentation/docs/design/spacing/index.md

 ## Tokens

 Here are some frequently used tokens.
-For a complete list, visit the [Spacing Tokens](https://) section.
+For a complete list, visit the [Spacing Tokens](/tokens/spacing) section.

 <token-table category="space" :tokenList="tokenList" />

-WIP: Tokens table
+WIP: Tokens decriptions/usage in progress.

 **Note:** By Feb 2024, we aim to integrate **spacing** units into Figma Variables.
 This will simplify the process of setting these tokens on space-between and paddings within your elements in your Figma files, making it easier for engineers to obtain the correct variable for each case.

 ## Key Takeaways

-- Use predefined tokens: They help maintain consistency and make it easier to update designs.
+- Use predefined tokens, they help maintain consistency and make it easier to update designs.
 - Keep sizes and spacing consistent: This ensures a polished look across all devices.
 - Maintain a balanced visual hierarchy by using the modular scale for font, sizes and spacing.
 - Consider the overall composition and whitespace to create well-proportioned layouts.